mwcremer/dnd-bx/monsters.md

 - **_Energy immunity:_** Unharmed by their own breath weapon or lesser versions thereof.
 Automatically save versus similar attack forms.
 (For example, a red dragon is immune to flaming oil and suffers half damage from fire ball spells.)
 - **_Language and spells:_** Some dragons are able to speak (their own tongue plus Common).
 The chance is listed by subspecies.
 Those that can speak can also cast randomly selected magic-user spells (number and level of spells listed by subspecies).
 - **_Sleeping:_** The chance of a dragon being asleep when encountered on the ground is listed by subspecies.
 A sleeping dragon may be attacked for one round with a +2 bonus to hit.
 Dragons may sometimes pretend to be asleep!
-- **_Subduing:_** Will surrender if reduced to 0hp by non-lethal attacks (see **_Non-Lethal Combat in B/X Essentials: Core Rules_**), admitting that it has been defeated.
+- **_Subduing:_** Will surrender if reduced to 0hp by [non-lethal attacks](core.md#non_lethal_combat), admitting that it has been defeated.
 (Subdual damage does not reduce the damage done by the breath weapon.)
 A subdued dragon will attempt to escape or attack its captors, if the opportunity presents itself or if given a suicidal command.
 A subdued dragon may be sold for at most 1,000gp per hit point.
 - **_Age:_** The following stats describe dragons of average size.
 Younger dragons may have up to 3 HD less and 1/4 or 1/2 as much treasure.
 Older dragons may have up to 3 HD more and twice as much treasure.
 - **_Lairs:_** A dragon's treasure is always kept in its well-hidden lair and is seldom unguarded.